BobbyDigital2491/Triple-C-Conference/README.md

 <br/>
 <br/>
 <br/>
-Triple C Conference Center is a place to host meetings and live events
+Triple C University is a place to learn about Web 3 and the future of finance
 <br/>
 <br/>
 Created with Next JS